ckb-js/lumos/packages/indexer/README.md

 }
 ```

-You can also set it as `any` when the argsLen of the `args` might have multiple cases.
-However, there's some performance lost when use `any` rather than explicit length due to the low-level implementation.
+You can also set it as `any` when the argsLen of the `args` might have multiple possibilities.
+However, there's some performance lost when use `any` rather than explicit specify length due to the low-level implementation.

 ```javascript
 cellCollector = new CellCollector(indexer, {